Tobee1406/Drunky/README.md

 ### Setup

-Go to settings and enter your weight and gender.
+Go to settings and enter your weight and gender (male/female).

 ### Step 1: